MoeKeyDev/MoeKey/README.md

 # MoeKey

-MoeKey is a moekey client for Flutter
+MoeKey is a misskey client for Flutter

 > This project is currently under development and have many functional deficiencies